drAbreu/soda-seq2seq/README.md

     pip install -r requirements.txt
 ```

 Training the model from a model in the 🤗 Hub.
+At the moment only the `BART` and `T5` models are supported

 ```shell
   python -m cli.seq2seq_train ./data/sd-seq2seq-clean.csv \